Sweet Daddy D's Tasty Meatballs

 - The meatball mix should be sticky and easy to press into a ball.
 If needed add a little more water or a little more breadcrumbs.

-- Form meatballs by hand to 1 to 1 ½" diameter balls.
-Place on a baking sheet that has been sprayed with cooking spray.
-Bake in the 400 degree oven for about 25 to 30 minutes, turning over at about 15 minutes.
+- Form meatballs by hand or a scoop to 1 ½" and 2" diameter balls.
+Place them on a baking sheet sprayed with cooking spray or lined with parchment paper.
+Bake in a 400-degree oven for about 30 minutes, turning over at about 15 minutes.